TRIO Student Support Services Program

 Public and Agency Libraries – Mid-Continent Public Library serves the metropolitan Kansas City area with 30 branch locations across three counties.
 The needs of students and faculty for general research are well-served by this large system with access to their extensive collection.
 Mid-Continent is an award-winning library system and one of the largest in the country.

-- Both black and white and color printing including a $20 print credit each semester
+- Both black and white and color printing services including a $25 print credit each semester or trimester

 - Access to My Graceland website